seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

 Clubforce is a sports club management platform for memberships, fundraising, communications and promotion.
 They are a market leader, with over 10 years history.
 Built for volunteers, by volunteers.

-I joined the company as First Designer, to work on the next generation of the platform.
+I joined the company as First Designer, to work on the next generation of the platform: Clubforce Modernisation (or simply "CM").
 During my time there, I was involved on Everything Design: from collaborating with managers on user stories and backlog refinement, to building and presenting prototypes to different stakeholders, to developer hand-off.

+### Qualitative User Research

+The most important Clubforce offer is probably Fundraising.
+It's one of the reasons the company exists: to allow for people living abroad (the "Irish Diaspora") to be able to support financially their local clubs back at home.

+One way clubs use to raise funds is by selling lotto tickets.
+In order to do that, they need to go through a multi-step process: validating licence details, connecting to a payment provider (Stripe), setting up recurring draws etc. It's not super complicated, but let's say things can go wrong.

+To help better inform our decisions while building and iterating on those journeys, we did User Interviews.
+Our Customer Care team reached out to some folks (Clubforce users) and organised online sessions.
+Those were recorded, processed and the insights were used by the team to help prioritise stories.

+Here's how one of those looked like (names were changed to protect their identities):

+{% include post-components/gallery.html
+  columns = 1
+  full_width = true
+  images = "/images/projects/clubforce05.png"
+%}

-### A design system
+### A design system?

 The first version of the (web) platform had been built by a small group of full-stack engineers, without a dedicated designer.
 It was in pretty good shape, but two great challenges had to be addressed: